Chris Brown: 20232025: 11:11 and Breezy Bowl XX

-On April 11, 2024, the singer released 11:11 (Deluxe), the expanded edition of his eleventh album, containing 13 additional tracks and features from Lil Wayne, Bryson Tiller, Davido, Joyner Lucas, Tee Grizzley and Mario.
+On April 11, 2024, the singer released 11:11 (Deluxe), the expanded edition of his eleventh album, containing 13 additional tracks.
 Among the tracks contained, the song "Freak" features a verse where the singer directly disses American rapper Quavo.
 The rapper responded the following day with "Tender", a diss track aimed at Brown, leading the latter to release "Weakest Link" the following week.
-From May 17 to June 5, Brown released four consecutive music videos in the span of four weeks for the following songs off the 11:11 (Deluxe): "Go Girlfriend", "Press Me", "Feel Something" and "Hmmm" featuring Davido.
-On December 14 and 15, Brown sold out two consecutive stadium shows at FNB Stadium in Johannesburg, South Africa.
-He recorded over 90K attendees each night and sold out the first of the two shows in less than two hours.
-Subsequently on December 21 and 22, Brown sold out two consecutive stadium shows at Allianz Parque Stadium in São Paulo, Brazil, with 100K tickets sold across both nights.
-On January 23, 2025, Brown released a music video for his Grammy-nominated song "Residuals" from the 11:11 (Deluxe).
-On February 2, 2025, Brown's 11:11 (Deluxe) won the Grammy for "Best R&B Album" at the 2025 Grammy Awards.
+From May 17 to June 5, Brown released four consecutive music videos in the span of four weeks for the following songs off the 11:11 (Deluxe): "Go Girlfriend", "Press Me", "Feel Something" and "Hmmm" featuring Davido. on December 14 and 15, 2024, he held two concerts at Johannesburg's FNB Stadium, Africa's largest stadium, attracting a total attendance of 189,472 across both shows.
+This achievement made him the highest-selling artist in the stadium's history.
+On December 21 and 22, he ended the tour with two sold-out shows at the 55,000 capacity Allianz Parque Stadium in São Paulo, Brazil.
+His performances in South Africa and Brazil have collectively been referred to as the "Breezy Bowl" by his fans.
+Brown ultimately incorporated footage from "The 11:11 Tour" into his 2025 music video for the Grammy-nominated song "Residuals".
+On February 2, 2025, Brown's 11:11 (Deluxe) won the Grammy for "Best R&B Album" at the 2025 Grammy Awards, marking this as Chris Brown's second win in the category and his second win overall, with his first being for his 2011 album, F.A.M.E.